 We discovered in our conversation with Chris Anderson, curator of TED, that he alone made the decision to pull Rupert Sheldrake’s controversial TED talk (about the limits of materialistic science) based on an “informal discussion” with a few unnamed scientists and journalists.
+Anderson also cited entries that were critical of Sheldrake from the online crowd-sourced ‘Wikipedia’ as a reason to segregate Sheldrake’s talk.
+Wikipedia, a known hotbed of consciousness deniers and organized pseudo-skeptic groups was part of the decision making process for TED.
 In short, belief-laden interests as well as willful ignorance of valid post-materialistic science guided TED’s actions.
 To be fair, Mr. Anderson’s decision reflects a common and well known academic and institutional bias in support of philosophical materialism.
 With that said, willful ignorance and institutional bias do not constitute any semblance of a plan of action for the next generation of scientists.
 The very spirit of science itself is at stake when solid research (from Sheldrake and a multitude of others) is dismissed sight unseen, solely based on the subject matter and not on the content or merits of the actual research.
 The education system continues to regurgitate tired and outdated dogmas against post-materialist consciousness studies.
 The educational system must change to combat this hindrance to scientific progress.

 While many scientists and academics worldwide understand and regularly experience the challenges of materialist politics firsthand, they are justifiably engaged with research and professorial duties, and thus do not have the time to act as educational activists.
 This is where Set Science Free aims to insert itself—in the role of aid and advocate.
 Our new campaign can be defined as tersely thus:

-On April 2, 2014, Set Science Free held it’s public rebuttal of TED and delivered the petition signed by 251 PhDs and MDs.
-Stay tuned for updates to see how SSF will proceed.
+On April 2, 2014, Set Science Free held its public rebuttal of TED and delivered the petition signed by 251 PhDs and MDs.

 Chris Anderson, curator and leader of TED, kindly accepted the petition and spoke with Set Science Free supporters for about 15 minutes.
 Furthermore, he promised to review the petition and list of signatories.